flemay/3musketeers/README.md

     - The generated content is in `docs/public/favicon_io`
     - File docs/public/favicon.io is a copy of the file in `docs/public/favicon_io`
         - By default, browsers searches for /favicon.io
-    - HTML `link` has been set in file `/docs/.vitepress/config.js`
+    - HTML `link` tags have been set in file `/docs/.vitepress/config.js`
 - Social media preview
     - This is for displaying preview of the website on Twitter, Facebook, GitHub, etc
     - HTML `meta` tags have been set in file `/docs/.vitepress/config.js`
     - Created a new vector image 1280x640px with the scale down logo at the center
         - The size is suggested by GitHub in General settings
-    - According to [artegence article][linkArtegenceArticle], the image template
+    - According to [artegence article][linkArtegenceArticle], the ideal image that works on different social platform
         - Is 1200x630px
         - Has the logo (630x630) centered
         - Use png format (very high quality and transparency)
         - Use jpg format (high quality and very good size compression)
+- Diagrams
+    - [draw.io][linkDrawIO] is used to generate diagrams
+    - All diagrams are in the file `diagrams.drawio`

 ## Contributing